mvaganov/self/RESUME.md

 * The best code will survive long after a programmer leaves it.
 * Single Point of Truth: One complexity, One bug, One change.
 * Code explicit functionality rather than side effects, and /** document it */
-* Comments are good, code that describes itself is better
+* Comments are good, code that describes itself is better.
 * Think about optimization now, but do the actual optimization later.
 * Just Prototype (and expect not to be given another shot at it).
 * Program with a purpose: Understand the end-goal as soon as possible.